-Alberico Scholarship Foundation Must rank in the top 25% of his/her class, have a minimum of 3.0 GPA on 4.0 scale.
+Alberico Scholarship Foundation The foundation is now offering four $2,500.00 scholarships to seniors who intend to attend college beginning in the fall semester.
+Students must rank in the top 20% of his/her class, have a minimum of 3.0 GPA on 4.0 scale.
 Must show evidence of participation in extracurricular involvement, community service, or other leadership activities within his/her school.
-Students must also have 2 letters of recommendation from teachers.
-The application deadline is April 15, 2017.
+Students must also have 2 letters of recommendation from teachers and must demonstrate financial need.

-Bezos Scholars Program Applicants must be of junior status during the 2016 – 17 academic year.
+Bezos Scholars Program Applicants must be of junior status during the current academic year.
 Be a legal U.S. citizen, permanent resident or have received DACA status.
 Be enrolled in, or have taken, one or more AP courses, IB classes or college level course.
 To obtain more details please visit the website.
-The application deadline is February 10, 2017.

 Bruce Fishkin Eligible students must be a high school senior, have a minimum GPA of 3.0 on a 4-point scale, have a minimum ACT composite score of 22 or SAT composite score of 1,10 (base on the “new” SAT scoring system.)
 Applicants must also type an essay contain between 400 - 500 words.

 Chicago Roofing Contractors Association Two 4,000 renewable scholarships will be awarded to high school seniors entering college in the fall of 2017 in the following programs: Liberal arts and sciences, engineering, architecture or business.
 Recipients will be selected on the basis of academic performance, faculty recommendation, extracurricular activities, employment experience, and demonstrated interest in a productive career.
 Minimum ACT score of 29 is required.
-Scholarship deadline is March 3, 2017.
 Applications can be found by clicking the link.